MicrosoftDocs/sql-docs/docs/relational-databases/security/networking/tds-8-and-tls-1-3.md

 In order to prevent a man-in-the-middle attack with `strict` connection encryption, users won't be able to set the `TrustServerCertificate` option to **true** and trust any certificate the server provided.
 Instead, users would use the `HostNameInCertificate` option to specify the certificate that should be trusted.
 The certificate supplied by the server would need to pass the certificate validation.

 > [!NOTE]
-> The `Force Strict Encryption` option in SQL Server Network Configuration will force all clients to use `strict` as the encryption type.
-Any clients or features that don't use `strict` connection encryption fails to connect to SQL Server.
+> The `Force Strict Encryption` option in SQL Server Network Configuration forces all clients to use `strict` as the encryption type.
+Any clients or features without the `strict` connection encryption fail to connect to SQL Server.
 >
-> The following features or tools are some example that does not work with the `strict` connection encryption:
+> The following is a list of features or tools that may not work with the `strict` connection encryption:
-> - AlwaysOn Failover Cluster Instance (FCI)
+> - Always On failover cluster instance (FCI)
-> - AlwaysOn Availability Group
+> - Always On availability group
 > - Replication
 > - SQL Server Management Studio (SSMS)
 > - sqlcmd utility